verdaccio/website/website/blog/2021-04-14-verdaccio-5-migration-guide.md

 If the logo is not defined, will fetch (and bundled in) the custom verdaccio favicon

-## UI
+## UI changes to consider

+The new UI may looks the same, but under the hood has consideriable changes:

-- Does not contain any CSS, SVG or Fonts anymore
+- Does not contain any CSS, SVG or Fonts anymore: The UI is JS 100% based.
-- Only JS
-- Ability add your own CSS, JS at the HTML
+- It uses emotion and `<styles>` are generated on runtime by JS.
+- Fonts now depends of your system, by default define a set of the most common ones.

 ## Web new properties for dynamic template